This policy is for you if your chosen degree has a September 2022 start date.

 You must also read the University of Leeds Taught Admissions Policy, as both policies apply.

-If your degree has a September 2020 start date, read the School of Healthcare undergraduate admissions policy 2020 or School of Healthcare apprenticeship admissions policy 2020
+If your degree has a September 2021 start date, read the School of Healthcare undergraduate admissions policy 2021.
+Please see the School of Healthcare website for information about the School of Healthcare Apprenticeships.
+All applications for the nursing degree apprenticeship programmes must be made directly through the NHS jobs website.

 This policy is reviewed annually by the faculty’s committees, and any amendments made after the point of publication will be summarised in the Version control section.